This website uses cookies to help you make the most of your visit.

 Standards met

-The pharmacy offers healthcare services which are easy for people to access.
-It generally manages its services and supplies medicines safely.
+The pharmacy offers a range of healthcare services which are accessible.
+It manages its services and supplies medicines safely.
 The pharmacy obtains its medicines from licensed suppliers, and stores them securely and at the correct temperature, so they are safe to use.
-The pharmacy does not store some of its stock properly, and issues with the pharmacy’s controlled drug procedures require attention.
+People receive appropriate advice about their medicines when collecting their prescriptions.

 Principle 5.
 Equipment and facilities